-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment The Council has Property, Plant and Equipment of £925.998m as at 31 March 2022.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment The Council has Property, Plant and Equipment of £970.348m as at 31 March 2022.
 Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain whether the Council will be able to maintain an adequate level of spend on repairs and maintenance, which could affect the useful lives of certain assets.
 If the useful life of assets is for example reduced, depreciation increases and the carrying amount of the asset falls.
-Pensions Liability The Council had a pension liability of £896.6m at 31 March 2022.
+Pensions Liability The Council had a pension liability of £837.126m at 31 March 2022.
 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, Aon Hewitt Limited, is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-A 0.1% increase in the discount rate assumption would result in a decrease in the present value of the total defined benefit obligation for Local Government Pension Scheme (LGPS) funded benefits of £63.7m - a decrease from £3,348.9m to £3,285.2m.
-Arrears At 31 March 2022, the Council had a balance of debtors and prepayments of £146.470m, a decrease of £10.202m compared to the 31 March 2021 figure of £156.671m.
-A review of significant balances suggested that a minimum impairment of debts of 15% was appropriate for balances aged at least one year, given the current economic climate, but higher levels than this have been included where appropriate.
-If collection rates were to deteriorate, this would increase the amount of the impairment of doubtful debts.
-Fair value measurements When the fair value of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (ie Level 1 inputs), their fair value is measured using valuation techniques (eg quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
-Where possible, the inputs to these valuation techniques are based on observable date, but where this is not possible judgement is required in establishing fair values.
-These judgements typically include considerations such as uncertainty and risk.
-However, changes in the assumptions used could affect the fair value of the Council's assets and liabilities.
-The methods used to arrive at the fair value of surplus and investment properties are described in notes 10 and 13.
-They are based on observable data.
-Where Level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine the fair value (for example for investment properties the Council's chief valuation officer).
-Information about the valuation techniques and inputs used in determining the fair value of the Council's assets and liabilities is disclosed in notes 9, 13 and 43.
-The method used to measure the fair value of Investments is described in Note 43.
+A 0.1% increase in the discount rate assumption would result in a decrease in the present value of the total defined benefit obligation for Local Government Pension Scheme (LGPS) funded benefits of £63m - a decrease from £3,317.1m to £3,254.1m.